UH–Downtown station: Points of interest

 The One Main Building (formerly Merchants and Manufacturers Building) and Willow Street Pump Station are listed on the National Register of Historic Places.
-Both buildings are located on the campus of the University of Houston–Downtown (UHD).
+Both buildings are located on the campus of the University of Houston–Downtown.

 The One Main Building is adjacent to the METRORail station at 1 Main Street.
-The Willow Street Pump Station is within walking distance at 811 N. San Jacinto Street.
+The Willow Street Pump Station is within walking distance at 811 North San Jacinto Street.

 Allen's Landing—the birthplace of the city of Houston—is at the confluence of White Oak Bayou and Buffalo Bayou, and Allen's Landing Park is adjacent to the University of Houston–Downtown.

 From 2004 to 2013, this station was the northernmost point in the Metro Red Line.